 The Saklikent Gorge, the “Hidden Valley” or The Lost City is an amazing place to visit when traveling in Antalya, Turkey.
-Specially during the summer when the temperature in the shade can be in upper thirties it’s a great place to visit for refreshing and an amazing views.
+Especially during the summer when the temperature in the shade can be in the upper thirties, it’s a great place to visit for refreshing and amazing views.

 The water is coming up from underground to form a “boiling” cauldron is decidedly cold.
 If anyone ever told you that something you want will not happen until the hell freezes over, it’s your lucky day, the evidence is undeniable.
 There is a running challenge, anybody who manages to stay in that water for at least five minutes will get a free beer.
 After touching the water I’m not wondering that people are not queuing to take up that offer.

 Saklikent National Park is located in Fethiye – Mugla.
 It’s north of Kas and about 30 km inland from famous Patara beach.
 The Saklikent Canyon is 18 km long, 300 meters deep and is steep and narrow.
 It’s considered the third longest canyon in Europe after Verdon in France and Vikos in Greece.